thoughtworks/recce/DEVELOPMENT.md

 ## Getting Started

-To get started work on Recce:
+To get started working on Recce:

 * **Build** Lint, Test and compile
     ```shell